 Éilish Coady

-RTS RAD
+RAD RTS

-Éilish has been part of the WSBPA teaching team since 2018, and has recently completed a 2 year course to gain her Certificate in Ballet Teaching Studies with the Royal Academy of Dance.
+Éilish has been part of the WSBPA teaching team since 2018, and is a qualified registered teacher with the Royal Academy of Dance having gained her ‘Certificate in Ballet Teaching Studies’.